IIT-EnergySystemModels/openTEPES/README.md

 1. Clone the openTEPES repository
 2. Launch the Anaconda prompt (or terminal in any IDE)
 3. Navigate to the repository directory with `cd "C:\Users\<username>\...\openTEPES"`.
 (Note that the path is where the repository was cloned.)
-4. Install openTEPES dependencies via uv by `uv pip install -r requirements.lock`
+4. Install openTEPES dependencies via uv: `uv pip install -r requirements.lock`
 5. Install openTEPES via pip by running `pip install .`

 # Solvers